R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/README.md

 # Benchmarks
 ## Train/Val Accuracy

+The following table presents the training and validation accuracy benchmarks for various YOLO models.
+The metrics include the processing time on a T4 GPU, mean Average Precision (mAP) at IoU threshold 0.50 (mAP<sub>50</sub>), and mean Average Precision across IoU thresholds from 0.50 to 0.95 (mAP<sub>50-95</sub>).

+The dataset used for training includes three categories: person, hat, and head.
+It consists of 100 samples, divided into 70 for training, 20 for testing, and 10 for validation.
+The training process was conducted for 100 epochs.

 |  Model     | Prorcess Time (hr)<br>T4 GPU   |  mAP<sub>50     |  mAP<sub>50-95     |
 |------------|--------------------------------|-----------------|--------------------|
 | YOLOv5n    ||||